[wpml_language_selector_widget]

 Patient education is a critical component of follow-up care.
 It is important for patients to understand the necessity of sun protection, regular self-examination, and awareness of treatment options.

-Symptom Management6
+Symptom Management3

-Symptom management aims to improve the quality of life for cSCC patients through a combination of treatments and supportive care.
+Symptom management aims to improve quality of life for cSCC patients through a combination of treatments and supportive care.

 • Pain Management: Involves the use of paracetamol, NSAIDs, and opioids, with morphine gel useful for smaller wounds